The Wanderground: Gender

 Gender is a source of tension throughout the novel.
 Among the basic tenets of the relationship between the communities of hill women to men is "It is not in his nature not to rape.
 It is not in my nature to be raped.
 We do not co-exist." (page 25).
 Gearhart said in an interview with off our backs that figuring out how those dynamics play out, the question of "what is the hill women's relationship to the men" is one of the main questions of the book.

 Environmentalism

 This book is also linked by scholars with the idea of ecofeminism.
 The ideas it presents of women living as one with the greater natural world, of being able to control one's fertility, and of the communication with other non-human living beings, as well as the poetic style of prose Gearhart writes in are of particular interest to readers coming from an environmental background.

+Legacy

+Because of its themes of feminist separatism and publication by Persephone Press, the novel is associated with the women in print movement, an effort by second wave feminists to establish autonomous communications networks of feminist periodicals, presses, and bookstores created by and for women.
+It inspired the name of Wanderground Lesbian Archive and Library in Cranston, Rhode Island, which collects lesbian publications in New England with a focus on the women in print movement.